MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/encrypted-connection-unavailable.md

 search.appverid: MET150
 ms.date: 3/31/2022
 ---
-# (Encrypted connection to your mail server is not available) error when Office 365 F plan users try to set up an Outlook profile for Exchange Online in Office 365
+# (Encrypted connection to your mail server is not available) error when Office 365 F plan users try to set up an Outlook profile for Exchange Online in Microsoft 365

 _Original KB number:_&nbsp;2826047